Richard G. Ewers

-Richard G. "Dick" Ewers is a research pilot in the Flight Crew Branch at NASA's Dryden Flight Research Center, Edwards, Calif.
-His research flying duties have spanned flying highly modified F/A-18 aircraft in high-speed flight research to piloting NASA's world-travelling DC-8 flying science laboratory and Gulfstream III aircraft for NASA's Airborne Science Program.
+Richard G. "Dick" Ewers is a research pilot in the Flight Crew Branch at NASA's Armstrong Flight Research Center, Edwards, CA. His research flying duties have spanned flying highly modified F/A-18 aircraft in high-speed flight research to piloting NASA's world-traveling DC-8 flying science laboratory and Gulfstream III aircraft for NASA's Airborne Science Program.
 He has logged more than 12,750 hours of military and civilian flight experience over 43 years in a wide variety of aircraft ranging from jet fighters to blimps.

 Ewers graduated from the U.S. Air Force Academy in 1968 with a Bachelor of Science in engineering mechanics.
 He earned a Master of Science in aeronautical systems from the University of West Florida in 1970.